Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Online Assessment

-Some candidates find this part of the process very rigorous and time-consuming, so it's essential to prepare adequately.
+Some candidates find this part of the process very rigorous and time-consuming, so preparing adequately is essential.

 Technical Virtual Interview